codecrafters-io/build-your-own-redis/stage_descriptions/geospatial_3_ck3.md

 ```
 # Invalid latitude
-> GEOADD places 180 90 test
+> GEOADD places 180 90 test1
 (error) ERR invalid longitude,latitude pair 180.000000,90.000000

 # Invalid longitude
-> geoadd places 181 0.3 test
+> GEOADD places 181 0.3 test2
 (error) ERR invalid longitude,latitude pair 181.000000,0.300000

+# Roundinf off to 6 digits in case of errors
+> GEOADD loc 122 90.23454393 test3
+(error) ERR invalid longitude,latitude pair 122.000000,90.234544

 ```

 In the response, both latitude and longitude values are rounded to 6 digits after the decimal point.

 ### Tests
 The tester will execute your program like this: